chesslablab/testing-redux-chess/README.md

     $ git clone git@github.com:chesslab/testing-redux-chess.git

-Install the `chesslab/redux-chess` package locally in your `testing-redux-chess` directory:
+Install the `@chesslab/redux-chess` package locally in your `testing-redux-chess` directory:

     $ install-local --save ../@chesslab/redux-chess

-And install the npm dependencies required for the testing app to run:
+And or course also install the npm dependencies required for the testing app to run:

     $ npm install

 # Start the Testing App

-To start the app for the first time
+Make sure to `cd` your `testing-redux-chess` folder in order to start the app for the first time:

-    $ npm start
+    $ npm run publish:npm --prefix /home/standard/projects/@chesslab/redux-chess && npm run update:local:redux-chess && npm start

 # Restart the Testing App

-To restart the app if you make any changes in the local `chesslab/redux-chess` repo:
+If you make any changes in the local `@chesslab/redux-chess` package you may want to restart the app to see the changes in your browser:

     $ npm run publish:npm --prefix /home/standard/projects/@chesslab/redux-chess && npm run update:local:redux-chess && npm run restart --port=3000